horkko/biomaj-manager/docs/index.rst

-..
-BioMAJ Manager documentation master file, created by sphinx-quickstart on Tue Feb  9 22:56:18 2016.
+.. biomaj-manager documentation master file, created by sphinx-quickstart on Thu Mar 31 17:52:27 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BioMAJ Manager's documentation!
+Welcome to biomaj-manager's documentation!
 ==========================================

 Contents: